skrub-data/skrub/doc/end_to_end_pipeline.rst

 Turning a dataframe into a numerical feature matrix
 ---------------------------------------------------

-A dataframe can comprise columns of all kind of types.
+A dataframe can contain columns of all kind of types.
 A good numerical representation of these columns help analytics and statistical learning.

-The :class:`TableVectorizer` gives a turn-key solution by applying different data-specific encoder to the different columns.
+The :class:`TableVectorizer` gives a turn-key solution by applying different data-specific encoders to the different columns.
 It makes reasonable heuristic choices that are not necessarily optimal since it is not aware of the learner used for the machine learning task).
 However, it already provides a typically very good baseline.